Programme

 Plenary 1: Value-Up programmes: An update from regulators (Japan, Korea, China)

 Of late, regulators across Asian markets have put forward initiatives for companies to take greater cognizance of their market valuations and shareholder returns.
 This started in 2023 with the Action Program of Japan, followed in 2024 by Korea’s Value Up initiative and China’s Market Value Management guidelines as well as similar initiatives by regulators across the region.
-For the first session of our annual conference, we will invite the regulators of three of the most significant markets - the Financial Services Agency of Japan or Tokyo Stock Exchange, Financial Services Commission or Korea Exchange as well as the China Securities Regulatory Commission - to discuss how these initiatives have developed and their areas of focus going forward.
+For the first session of our annual conference, we will invite the regulators of three of the most significant markets - the Financial Services Agency of Japan or Tokyo Stock Exchange, Financial Services Commission or Korea Exchange as well as the Chinese regulators - to discuss how these initiatives have developed and their areas of focus going forward.

 10:40